aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

    disk, and the agent explains what it changed and why after every edit.
 4. **Asks permission for everything.** Every file read, file write, and shell command is a separate approval prompt.
 Nothing happens silently.
 See "Permission model" below.
-5. **Runs 100% locally.** After the one-time model download, there is no network call anywhere in this codebase except to `localhost:11434` (your own Ollama server).
+5. **Runs 100% locally by default.** After the one-time model download, this codebase makes no network call except to `localhost:11434` (your own Ollama server) - with two narrow, explicit exceptions you control: `check_local_server` (refuses anything that isn't localhost/127.0.0.1) and connecting to a remote Postgres/MySQL database if you choose to configure one.
 No API keys, no rate limits, no per-message cost, no usage cap - your only limits are your own hardware.

 ## Architecture